-Site of possible old minster church pre-Conquest, in the Blythe valley, on or close to the present church of St Peter and St Paul.
+Site of possible old minster church pre-Conquest on or close to the present church of St Mary's.

 Combe Abbey, a Cistercian Abbey that was founded during the Medieval period.
 Remains of the cloisters survive in the walls of a later building.
 The abbey is situated 1km north west of Birchley Wood.

 The Medieval remains of Kenilworth Abbey Chapter House and Cloister.
 The site is at the tennis courts in Abbey Fields.